duncanwp/ESEm/docs/emulation.rst

 The framework provided by GPFlow also allows for multi-output GP regression and ESEm takes advantage of this to automatically provide regression over each of the output features provided in the training data.
 E.g. :math:`Y` can be of arbitrary dimensionality.
 It will be automatically flattened and reshaped before being passed to GPFlow.

+The most convenient way to setup a GPFlow emulator is using the :func:`esem.gp_model` function which can be imported directly:

 .. code-block:: python

     from esem import gp_model

+This creates a regression model with a default kernel as described above but provides a convenient interface for defining arbitrary kernels as described in the function description :func:`esem.gp_model`.

 Examples of emulation using Gaussian processes can be found in `Emulating_using_GPs.ipynb <examples/Emulating_using_GPs.html>`_ and `CMIP6_emulator.ipynb <examples/CMIP6_emulator.html>`_.